Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 Next, you’ll need to decide which law reviews you want to target.

-If there’s one law review you’re particularly keen on, now’s also a good time to check if they offer an exclusive submission track option where you can pre-commit to publishing in that law review if they accept your article.
+If there’s one law review you’re particularly interested in, now’s also a good time to check if they offer an exclusive submission track option where you can pre-commit to publishing in that law review if they accept your article.
 As the name “exclusive track” suggests, you’ll have to agree to only submit to that one law review for a designated exclusive timeframe (usually 1-3 weeks).
 Exclusively submitting to a law review is a definitive way to communicate that it’s your first pick and move your article toward the top of the queue.

-Keep track of law review opening timelines
+3. Track law review opening timelines

 As you narrow down your law review shortlist, you’ll want to start thinking about submission timing.